Some History to Share

 The Mimbres region has seen some of the most intensive and extensive looting in North America because of the exquisite painted pottery.
 Many believed that there were few archaeological remains left to study.
 Despite the site destruction, archaeologists over decades have gleaned knowledge of the region’s ancient past.
 Additionally, recent efforts by local residents to preserve the archaeological record offer hope for the future.

-In the third and final section, the tour leaders share the impressive work by local residents in preserving the site, laying an interpretive trail, assembling our small museum, providing educational activities for local children, and building facilities for researchers.
+The outdoor trail is where the tour leaders share the impressive work by local residents in preserving the site, laying an interpretive trail, assembling our small museum, providing educational activities for local children, and building facilities for researchers.

-In the third and final section, the tour leaders share the impressive work by local residents in preserving the site, laying an interpretive trail, assembling our small museum, providing educational activities for local children, and building facilities for researchers.
+The outdoor trail is where the tour leaders share the impressive work by local residents in preserving the site, laying an interpretive trail, assembling our small museum, providing educational activities for local children, and building facilities for researchers.

 Excavations